future-wd/hugo-image/v2/readme.md

 Provide hugo with the desired height for scaling.
 Aspect ratio will be maintained.
 If the aspect ratio of the image does not match the ratio of .width and .fitHeight, one edge of the image will be shorter than the defined size, to maintain the aspect ratio.

 ## Optional Parameters - Image link

+Link is most useful for figures, so that you are only linking the image component of the figure.
+Otherwise its generally easier to link manually with HTML.

 ### link